Elly-otieno/pawsome-gallery/README.md

 ### No Installation Required

-Since this is a simple frontend app, no backend setup is needed.
+This is a simple frontend app, no backend setup is needed.
 Just open the `index.html` file in your browser and enjoy exploring dog breeds!

 ## Project Structure